Nouuu/el-presidente/README.md

 ### Output
-The CLI is not very verbose on the possible options for event of end of year actions At the end of the year you get optional reports with the Ressources info and the Factions info
+The CLI is not very verbose on the possible options for event of end of year actions At the end of the year you get optional reports with the Resources info and the Factions info

 ### Input
 The CLI is based on **Scanner** You must write exactly what is expected